Browsed by

 The Witcher 2: Enhanced Edition might have been released as a full new release on the Xbox 360 today (read Kevin’s Red Mist rated review here) but us PC gamers aren’t being left out as a massive 11GB update for the epic RPG is now available through Steam and GoG.com.

-The full patch list can be read after the jump, but be aware that it does contain spoilers.
-In short, you can expect to find four hours worth of new quests, cut-scenes and cinematics and over 100 other improvements over the original release.
+I haven’t found the final definitive patch list just yet, but you can expect to find four hours worth of new quests, cut-scenes and cinematics and over 100 other improvements over the original release.

 This is all free, which in a time when such big updates normally get labelled as DLC and require a few pounds to access is a brilliant example of how customers should be treated by developers and publishers.
 I’m still downloading my update, but I can’t wait to get back into the game from the start once more.